oisin-oflah/dj-agent/README.md

 # DJ Music Discovery & Set Planning Tool

 An intelligent tool that helps DJs discover new tracks, analyze music compatibility, and plan cohesive sets by combining music streaming APIs, audio analysis, and DJ workflow optimization.
+An all in one DJ sidekick.

 ## Project Overview